 Scottish Borders

 § This page gives an overview of the Scottish Borders local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Scottish Borders spans the southeastern edge of Scotland, bordering England.
 It is known for its rolling hills, historic abbeys, and textile industry, particularly in towns like Hawick and Galashiels.
 Agriculture and tourism remain important to the local economy.

-The administrative boundary of Scottish Borders can be viewed on OpenStreetMap: District Boundary of Scottish Borders.
+The administrative boundary of Scottish Borders can also be viewed on OpenStreetMap: District Boundary of Scottish Borders.

 Key Facts about Scottish Borders